braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/key_value_pairs.md

 ##### Custom key-value pairs

 In addition to the ```aps``` library payload values, you may send custom key-value pairs to a user's device.
-In the message composer, select the **Settings** tab, click **Add New Pair**, and specify your key-value pairs.
 The values in these pairs are restricted to primitive types: dictionary (object), array, string, number, and Boolean.

 ![][17]